graup/es-distributed-lock/README.md

 func (lock *Lock) KeepAlive(ctx context.Context, beforeExpiry time.Duration) error
     KeepAlive causes the lock to automatically extend its TTL to avoid expiration.
 This keep going until the context is cancelled, Release() is called, or the process dies.
-This calls Acquire again {beforeExpiry} seconds before expirt.
-Don't use KeepAlive with very short TTLs.
+This calls Acquire again {beforeExpiry} before expirt.
+Don't use KeepAlive with very short TTLs, rather call Acquire yourself when you need to.

 func (lock *Lock) Release() error
     Release removes the lock (if it is still held)

 func (lock *Lock) WithOwner(owner string) *Lock
     WithOwner is a shortcut method to set the owner manually.
-If you don't specify an owner, a random UUID is used automayically.
+If you don't specify an owner, a random UUID is used automatically.
 ```

 References